-In view of the above examination, it is evident that the school has sufficient funds for meeting all the budgeted expenditures for the financial year 2018-2019.
+In view of the above examination, it is evident that the school has sufficient funds for meeting all the budgeted expenditures for the financial year 2019-2020.

-ii.
-The directions issued by the Directorate of Education vide circular no. 1978 dated 16 Apr 2010 states "All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
+The directions issued by the Directorate of Education vide circular no. 1976 dated 16 Apr 2010 states "All schools must, first of all, explore and exhaust the possibility of utilising the existing funds/ reserves to meet any shortfall in payment of salary and allowances, as a consequence of increase in the salary and allowance of the employees.
 A part of the reserve fund which has not been utilised for years together may also be used to meet the shortfall before proposing a fee increase."
-The school has sufficient funds to carry on the operation of the school for the academic session 2018-2019 on the basis of existing fees structure and after considering existing funds/reserves.
+The school has sufficient funds to carry on the operation of the school for the academic session 2019-2020 on the basis of existing fees structure and after considering existing funds/reserves.

-WHEREAS, in the light of above evaluation which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, it was recommended by the team of Chartered Accountants that along with certain financial irregularities that were identified (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings were also noted (appropriate instructions against which have been given in this order), the funds available with the school to carry out its operations for the academic session 2018-2019 and payment of salaries as per the recommendations of 7th CPC are sufficient.
+WHEREAS, in the light of above evaluation, which is based on the provisions of DSEA, 1973, DSER, 1973, guidelines, orders and circulars issued from time to time by this Directorate, certain financial irregularities that were identified (appropriate financial impact of which has been taken on the fund position of the school) and certain procedural findings were also noted (appropriate instructions against which have been given in this order), the funds available with the school to carry out its operations for the academic session 2019-2020 and payment of salaries as per the recommendations of 7th CPC are sufficient.
 Accordingly, the fee increase proposal of the school may be rejected.

-AND WHEREAS, recommendation of the team of Chartered Accountants along with relevant materials were put before Director of Education for consideration and who after considering all material on record has found that the school has sufficient funds for payment of salaries as per the recommendations of 7th CPC and meeting the expenses for the financial year 2018-2019.
+AND WHEREAS, the relevant materials were put before Director of Education for consideration and who after considering all material on record has found that the school has sufficient funds for payment of salaries as per the recommendations of 7th CPC and meeting the expenses for the financial year 2019-2020.
 Since the school has accumulated surplus funds, increasing fee from students would result in profiteering and commercialisation of education.
-Therefore, Director (Education) rejects the proposal submitted by the school for enhancement of fee for the academic session 2018-2019.
+Therefore, Director (Education) rejects the proposal submitted by the school for enhancement of fee for the academic session 2019-2020.

-Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2018-2019 of Bhatnagar International School (School ID-1720145), Sector B, Pocket-10,Vasant Kunj, New Delhi has been rejected by the Director of Education.
+Accordingly, it is hereby conveyed that the proposal for enhancement of fee for session 2019-2020 of Bhatnagar International School (School ID-1720145), Sector B, Pocket-10, Vasant Kunj, New Delhi has been rejected by the Director of Education.
 Further, the management of said school is hereby directed under section 24(3) of DSEA, 1973 to comply with the following directions: